1980 eruption of Mount St. Helens: Ash damage and removal

 The ash fall created some temporary major problems with transportation, sewage disposal, and water treatment systems.
 Visibility was greatly decreased during the ash fall, closing many highways and roads.
 Interstate 90 from Seattle to Spokane was closed for a week and a half.
 Air travel was disrupted for between a few days and two weeks, as several airports in eastern Washington shut down because of ash accumulation and poor visibility.
 Over a thousand commercial flights were cancelled following airport closures.
 Fine-grained, gritty ash caused substantial problems for internal combustion engines and other mechanical and electrical equipment.
 The ash contaminated oil systems, clogged air filters, and scratched moving surfaces.
 Fine ash caused short circuits in electrical transformers, which in turn caused power blackouts.

 Removing and disposing of the ash was a monumental task for some Eastern Washington communities.
-State and federal agencies estimated that over 2400000 cuyd of ash, equivalent to about 900,000 tons in weight, were removed from highways and airports in Washington.
-The ash removal cost $2.2million and took ten weeks in Yakima.
+State and federal agencies estimated that over 2400000 yd3 of ash, equivalent to about 900,000 tons in weight, were removed from highways and airports in Washington.
+The ash removal cost $2.2 million and took ten weeks in Yakima.
 The need to remove ash quickly from transport routes and civil works dictated the selection of some disposal sites.
 Some cities used old quarries and existing sanitary landfills; others created dump sites wherever expedient.
 To minimize wind reworking of ash dumps, the surfaces of some disposal sites were covered with topsoil and seeded with grass.
 In Portland, the mayor eventually threatened businesses with fines if they failed to remove the ash from their parking lots.